 - Apply heat on the lower abdomen to relax the contracting muscles in the uterus.
 Place a heating pad on the lower abdomen and lower back or if the heating pad is not available, use a plastic bottle filled with hot.
 Another way is soaking a towel in hot water, wring out excess water and heat in a microwave for at least a minute and place it on the affected area until the towel becomes cool.
 Repeat the procedure until there is no more pain.

 - Take a hot shower to minimize the pain and allow the muscles relax and lessen the cramps.

-- Take the prescribed over-the-counter non-steroidal anti-inflammatory drug (NSAID) such as ibuprofen or naproxen to lessen the menstrual cramping.
+- Use the prescribed over-the-counter non-steroidal anti-inflammatory drug (NSAID) such as ibuprofen or naproxen to lessen the menstrual cramping.
 Take ibuprofen 400-600 mg every 4-6 hours or 800mg every 8 hours.

 - Boil some ginger slices in a cup of water for 5 minutes.
 Strain it and mix with a few drops of honey and lemon juice.
 Drink this tea at least 3 times every day during the menstrual period.
 Ginger lowers the level of prostaglandins which produces pain.
 Ginger also eliminates fatigue caused by premenstrual syndrome and make irregular periods become regular.